-4.6 Other Study Product Dispensing Considerations
+4.7 Other Study Product Dispensing Considerations

 While it is not required, it is recommended that sites dispense two bottles of each study product (TDF/FTC or placebo and CAB or placebo) at Week 0, two bottles of oral TDF/FTC or placebo at Week 5, and three bottles at each dispensation visit throughout Step 2 to ensure an extra month supply between visits.
 Participants should be advised to bring open bottles to appointments, finish an open bottle before opening a new one, and should not combine or transfer pills between open bottles.
-A formal pill count is not required in Step 2 (or Step 3), but an open bottle can be used to assist with determining refill quantity (that is, whether there is sufficient remaining oral study product supply in the participant's possession).
+A formal pill count is not required in Step 2 (or Step 3), but an open bottle can be used to assist with determining refill quantity (that is, whether there is sufficient remaining oral study product supply in the participant's possession that only two bottles need be dispensed and still maintain a three-month supply in the participant's possession).